 Sri Gethuk Waterfall had another name, Slempret.
 The legend says the waterfall was where a mystical king who loves gamelan, live.
 And sometimes the gamelan sound mysteriously comes from the waterfall.
 The most prominent sounds were a type of gamelan called kethuk, a type of gong and flute sound.

-These two instruments that contribute to the waterfall names today.
-The waterfall has three sources, springs called Ngandong, Dong Poh, dan Ngumbul.
+These two instruments contribute to the waterfall names today.
+Overall the waterfall has three water springs called Ngandong, Dong Poh, dan Ngumbul.

 Trekking To Sri Gethuk Waterfall

 Trekking to the waterfall is relatively easy, especially the first part.
 The trek is a short 450-m walk through the rice field and coconut trees.
-Feast the eyes with the green view for a good 10 minutes.
+Feast the eyes on the green view for a good 10 minutes.
 Before soon meeting with dozens of steps down toward the waterfall.
 Pay attention to the sound of roaring water that’s only getting closer and closer – use it as an encouragement.